 Following her release, Samira Sabou thanked all the organizations that have contributed to her release, including Amnesty International and its members who took action: ‘‘I don’t forget about Amnesty International, especially the team in Dakar who since the first moment they have highlighted the incoherence related to my arrest.(..)
 I have been particularly touched by the solidarity and the support that I have received from all corners in the globe”.
 She also highlighted the abusive use of the Cybercriminality Law to harass civil society members and human rights defenders; “I will continue the fight for justice in Niger [by] challenging before the courts, the constitutionality of the Cybercriminality Law, with all free and just men and women”.

-NAME AND PREFFERED PRONOUN: Samira Sabou (She/her)
+NAME AND PRONOUN: Samira Sabou (She/her)

 THIS IS THE SECOND AND FINAL OUTPUT FOR UA 117/20